JasonMarkol/Trickle-Down-Mindset--Book-Note/B-Beatbox Project/HOW TO BEATBOX LIKE A PRO! (Tutorial).md

 # Tips -  Keeping your beats clean.

 In order to keep your beats clean basic is to ,Keep your beats at a nice and consistent rhythm and tempo .

+# Problem #2 = Difficulty with keeping tempo - Going store download a metronome.